itchio/capsule/README.md

 /path/to/capsule/build64/dist/capsulerun -- path/to/some/game.x86_64
 ```

-If nothing's happening, the game isn't using OpenGL, you've got the wrong capsule architecture
+If nothing is happening, the game isn't using OpenGL, you've got the wrong capsule architecture
 (64-bit for a 32-bit game for example), or there's something capsule doesn't support yet.

-NB: Launcher scripts may give you a bit of trouble at the moment, as capsulerun will establish
+NB: Launcher scripts may fail and give you a bit of trouble at the moment, as capsulerun will establish
-a connection with the shell and not the game, which will fail.
+a connection with the shell and not the game.
 This will be addressed later.

 ### Building on macOS